jmsaavedrar/visual_attributes/README.md

 This project allows you to compute features and apply similarity search using a hidden layer of a ResNet50.

 ## Dependencies
 This project depends on the project convnet2, that you can download from [here](https://github.com/jmsaavedrar/convnet2).
-So, you will need to set this path at the top of the file [ssearch.py](ssearch.py).
+So, you will need to set the local path of convnet2 at the top of the file [ssearch.py](ssearch.py).

 ## Compute Features of a Cataloog
 A catalog is a set of images used for querying.
 A catalog is defined by a text file listing all the filenames that you will process.

 In addition, to make the configuration easier, a configuration file is required.
-The parameters you need to change are:
+This configuration file has many parameters, but you only need to pay attention to the following params:

 * DATA_DIR: The directory where the data is stored.
 A folder named *ssearch* should exist, because it will contain all the data produced by the script.
 * IMAGE_WIDTH:  Width of the input image.